kslides/kslides/README.md

 Rather than embedding code directly in markdownSlides, it is much better to use the `include()` call.
 You are likely to have formatting issues if you embed code directly in the slide.
-If you choose to embed code, remove indentation in the `content{}` block.
+If you choose to embed code directly in the slide, remove indentation in the `content{}` block.

 ### Local Development